nigelhorne/gedcom/README.md

 Although primarily a tool for genealogy, the -l flag tells gedcal to print matches for family members that are still alive.

+The -d flag will give you a short biography of each person.

 Try adding this to your crontab:

     3 5 * * * gedcal -dl gedcom-file.ged